vespa-engine/blog/_posts/2023-01-06-improving-zero-shot-ranking-with-vespa.md

 ## Next blog post in this series

-In the next post in this series on zero-shot ranking, we evaluate three different retrieval and ranking pipelines, end-to-end represented with Vespa, on the BEIR benchmark.
+In the next post in this series on zero-shot ranking, we introduce a hybrid ranking model and evaluate it on the BEIR benchmark.